-Study suggests increased diagnosis rate of attention deficit hyperactivity disorder at health planJanuary 21st, 2013 in Attention deficit disorders /
+Study suggests increased diagnosis rate of attention deficit hyperactivity disorder at health planJanuary 21, 2013 in Medicine & Health / Attention deficit disorders

 A study of medical records at the Kaiser Permanente Southern California health plan suggests the rate of attention deficit hyperactivity disorder (ADHD) diagnosis increased from 2001 to 2010, according to a report published Online First by JAMA Pediatrics.

 ADHD is one of the most common chronic childhood psychiatric disorders, affecting 4 percent to 12 percent of all school-aged children and persisting into adolescence and adulthood in about 66 percent to 85 percent of affected children.
 The origin of ADHD is not fully understood, but some emerging evidence suggests that both genetic and environmental factors play important roles, the authors write in the study background.

 Darios Getahun, M.D., Ph.D., of the Kaiser Permanente Southern California Medical Group, Pasadena, Calif., and colleagues used patient medical records to examine trends in the diagnosis of ADHD in all children who received care at Kaiser Permanente Southern California (KPSC) from January 2001 through December 2010.
 Of the 842,830 children cared for during that time, 39,200 (4.9 percent) had a diagnosis of ADHD.